History of Middle Eastern and South Asian Studies

 In 2000, the United States Department of Education designated the Department a Title VI Undergraduate National Resource Center for the Middle East.
 With the Title VI grant, the Department expanded its offerings in Arabic, Hebrew and Persian languages.
 In 2001, South Asian Studies merged with Middle Eastern Studies to form the Department of Middle Eastern and South Asian Studies (MESAS).
 The merger added Hindi and Sanksrit to the Department roster of languages taught.
 In 2003, MESAS joined with the Middle East Center for Peace, Culture and Development at Georgia State University to form the Georgia Middle East Studies Consortium, a Title VI Undergraduate Resource Center serving the South Eastern Region.

 During its 40 year history, MESAS has continued to add faculty and expand its programs.
-At present, 23 faculty offer a variety of courses in Middle Eastern and South Asian Studies, including language instruction in Arabic, Hebrew, Hindi, Persian and Tibetan.
+At present, more than 20 faculty offer a variety of courses in Middle Eastern and South Asian Studies, including language instruction in Arabic, Hebrew, Hindi, Persian and Tibetan.

 Department Chairs (pictured left to right):